datadrivenarticle/datadrivenarticle/index.md

-This page lists [design patterns for data-driven news article](https://datadrivenarticle.github.io/patterns.html) collected to support the design and creative exploration of data-driven articles.
-We run a dedicated [workshop](https://datadrivenarticle.github.io/workshop.html) to help you apply and discuss design patterns.
+This page lists [design patterns for data-driven news articles](https://datadrivenarticle.github.io/patterns.html) collected to support the design and creative exploration of data-driven articles.

 ## What are Data-driven News Articles？

 Data-driven journalism or data-driven news articles can be considered as journalism’s response to the datafication of society.
-They have being widely used in seasoned data news columns or personal blogs, also known as “textual narratives” and “magazine style narrative visualizations”.
+They have been widely used in seasoned data news columns or personal blogs, also known as “textual narratives” and “magazine-style narrative visualizations”.
 The audience can easily delve into the database and explore personalized stories through fascinating visualization and interactions.

 ## Why design patterns？

-There are many high-level guidelines on data-driven article design, including advices about data collection and cleaning, setting a story, and using visualizations and interactions.
-Apart from these, we know little about how to create different types of data-driven articles (e.g., a daily report or a survey), what are the essential components of data driven articles, and how to deal with these components.
+There are many high-level guidelines on data-driven article design, including advice about data collection and cleaning, setting a story, and using visualizations and interactions.
+Apart from these, we know little about how to create different types of data-driven articles (e.g., a daily report or a survey), what are the essential components of data-driven news articles, and how to deal with these components.

-Creating a compelling data-driven article is admittedly not straightforward, even experienced editors need to take effort on deliberating titles, narrative structure, visual representations at their disposal, and necessary interactions.
+Creating a compelling data-driven article is admittedly not straightforward, even experienced editors need to make an effort to deliberate titles, narrative structure, visual representations at their disposal, and necessary interactions.
 <!-- According to the existing production mode, it requires the editor to have various skills and experience to be equipped for the job. -->
-Such a number of choices can be overwhelming, so there is a timely need for guidance for creating data-driven articles.
+Such a number of choices can be overwhelming, so there is a timely need for guidance in creating data-driven articles.
 By anylizing 71 data-driven news articles from large news agencies.
-We present patterns distilled from these examples, aim to help editors with, or without experience of writing data-driven articles to mediate, and build up data-driven articles with meaningfull visuals and compelling narratives.
+We present patterns distilled from these examples, and aim to help editors with, or without experience in writing data-driven articles to mediate, and build up data-driven articles with meaningful visuals and compelling narratives.

 ### Data-driven article creation patterns include: